roomals/gpt-json-parser/README.md

 # Conversation JSON Parser

-This repository contains Python and R scripts for parsing conversation data from JSON files.
+This repository contains Python and R scripts for parsing conversation data from ChatGpt JSON files.

 ## Core Components: